 Carl Linnaeus invented the system of formal double names in Latin for species of plants, animals and fungi.
 He gave this apt name to a tree that became well known to people across much of Eurasia.
 Later these pines were carried to North America, New Zealand and other lands by early colonists from western Europe who included the seed with other agricultural stocks.
-Somehow the vernacular name 'Scots pine' spread fast, with variants as 'Scotch fir' and similar, probably through the colonial spread of English language and little to do with the small isolated population of Pinus sylvestris remaining then in Scotland.
+Somehow the vernacular name Scots pine spread fast, with variants as Scotch fir and similar, probably through the colonial spread of English language and little to do with the small isolated population of Pinus sylvestris remaining then in Scotland.
 Other vernacular names reflect the range of this pine species and the variety of people living there.
-Nevertheless, Scots pine is an effective name for botanists to use, although people working in the timber (lumber) trade may name it 'Baltic pine', and planks cut from it as red deal, contrasted with white deal cut from spruce trees.
+Nevertheless, Scots pine is convenient for botanists and foresters to use, although people working in the timber (lumber) trade may call it Baltic pine, and planks cut from it as red deal, contrasted with white deal cut from spruce trees.